stormpath/stormpath-sdk-spec/specifications/user-agent.md

 #### SDK Token

 The Stormpath SDK name and version separated by a slash '/'.
+For example, `stormpath-sdk-node/0.17.5`.

 #### Runtime Token